Adolescent Violence Prevention Page

 you’re talking about, so watch it.
 You can be mad at him without calling him names."
 What do you think?"

-who never experience frustration are leading completely empty lives.
-Feeling frustration and disappointment are a
+only people who never experience frustration are leading completely empty lives.
+Feeling frustration and disappointment

 like feeling depressed, and sometimes like anger.